Some broken WordPress causes:

 Do you need someone to fix WordPress for you?

-If you cannot fix your installation of WordPress, or you are not comfortable enough with WordPress to mess around with it, feel free to contact me!
-I will charge you $25 to fix WordPress and get you up and running again.
+If you cannot fix your installation of WordPress, or you are not comfortable enough with WordPress to mess around with it, feel free to contact me and we can discuss it.
+I can get you up and running again.

 Comments or questions are welcome.